JATOS/JATOS_docs/versioned_docs/version-3.8.1/Overview/Get-started.md

    1. Download one of the [Example Studies](/Example-Studies), e.g. the 'Go- / No-Go Task' with jsPsych.
 Do not unzip the downloaded file.

    1. Import the study into JATOS: Go to JATOS' GUI in your browser and click on **Import Study** in the header.
-Choose the [_.jzip_](JATOS-Study-Archive.html) (or _.zip_) file you just downloaded.
+Choose the [_.jzip_](JATOS-Study-Archive-JZIP.html) file you just downloaded.
 The imported study should appear in the sidebar on the left.

 1. **Explore the GUI**